singhsahilzeeve/Zeeve-read-the-docs/source/cloud_authorization.md

+---
+description:Explore the best practices and technical details for managing authorization in Zeeve's cloud-based platform.
+Learn how to secure your data and control access to resources with our API and tools.
+---
 # Cloud Authorizations

 Zeeve allows you to authorize multiple cloud accounts of yours so as to create networks in the cloud of your choice.
 You may choose to deploy some nodes of network on one cloud and extend some nodes of the same on another.
 This cross cloud deployment maybe a major requirement for your usecase or clients especially for creating/expanding consortiums.